 The major in Psychology seeks to enhance students’ understanding of human nature with an emphasis on human development across the lifespan.
 The program explores multiple perspectives of human nature, including cognitive, behavioral, biological, social-cultural, and spiritual.
 All students learn the skills necessary to conduct research and to carefully evaluate others’ research.
 The Psychology program prepares students either to secure employment, especially in human services agencies, immediately following graduation, or to continue on to pursue advanced study in Psychology, Human Development, or Counseling at the graduate level.

-To learn about Psychology Degree Requirements and Course Descriptions, visit our SPS Psychology Home.
+To learn about Psychology Degree Requirements and Course Descriptions, visit our PS Psychology Home.